-For graph $\K_3$, we have and the resulted rooted spanning tree is invariant under the transposition $(23)$.
+For the graph $\K_3$, we have and the resulting rooted spanning tree is invariant under the transposition $(23)$.
 Hence, we have the well-defined morphism of contractads $\pi\colon\Pop\rightarrow \RST^{\vee}$, where $\Pop$ is the quadratic contractad generated by the generators and relations above.